Las Vegas Captive Insurance Attorney

 What Is a Captive Insurance Company?

 A captive insurance company is generally defined as a wholly owned subsidiary insurer, meaning that it is completely owned and controlled by the business it insures.
-It is a form of corporate self-insurance, and its primary objective is to provide risk mitigation services that protect its owners or related entities.
+It is a form of corporate self-insurance, with the primary objective of providing risk mitigation services to protect its owners or related entities.
 Some companies require coverage for areas that are not provided or are prohibitively expensive, making other options appealing.
-As such, captive insurance companies are frequently formed to fill any gaps between traditional commercial insurance and the full coverage needed to mitigate spending on additional insurance premiums.
-Most Fortune 500 companies currently have captive insurance policies.

 Types of Captives